 - 100% Whole Grains (let’s talk about cooking!)

 - Organic Dairy (full-fat only) or dairy alternatives

 - Chia Seeds (soak these first)

-While some people need a structured food plan to adhere to, others respond better to a “non-diet approach”.
+While some people need a structured food plan, others respond better to a “non-diet approach”.
 Some people need to stop trying to lose weight in order to recover from Binge Eating Disorder.
 One size does not fit all and nutritional needs should always be assessed on an individual basis.
 Make an appointment to find out what your needs are!

 How is Food Addiction Connected to Binge Eating Disorder?

 According to recent research, more than half of patients with Binge Eating Disorder (BED) meet criteria for Food Addiction.
 These findings suggest that the type of food being consumed is a significant contributor to binge eating.
 In other words, for more than half of those with BED, it is not solely related to “underlying issues” but also related to the addictive potential of certain foods.
 It is very important to identify which foods trigger abnormal physical reactions such as cravings.
 Foods that have the most addictive potential include: